nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## Introduction
 <p>Doist is a task manager that can simplify your life with the press of a button!
 Designed for users who like to use the keyboard, Doist can accept natural language commands to help you keep track of all your daily tasks.</p>
-<p>This developer guide aims to give developers a nut and bolts view of Doist, to encourage and facilitate contribution to the development of this application.</p>
+<p>This developer guide aims to give developers a nuts and bolts insight into Doist, to encourage and facilitate contribution to the development of this application.</p>

 <br>